 We are planning for a phased re-opening, initially to enable summer holiday play schemes and childcare and we aim to do this as quickly as is safely possible.

-Four area hubs remain open Monday to Friday between 9am and 4pm for vulnerable people to access advice which cannot be provided by telephone.
+Four neighbourhood hubs remain open Monday to Friday between 9am and 4pm for vulnerable people to access advice which cannot be provided by telephone.

 Council managed centres

 Community centres and halls in and around Newport are used by local groups and individuals.

 Community centres support the delivery of activities for adults and children including fitness classes and after-school clubs.
 Most have catering facilities and some have a stage area, making them ideal venues for a variety of events and celebrations.

 Below are the contact details for each community centre.
 There are also links provided to find additional information about the centre and the events taking place.

 Volunteer managed centres